How do you not get affected by strobe lights? | KIMU Guide

 Recommended for you

-KIMU Shines Bright at Guangzhou Lighting & Sound Exhibition 2024
+KIMU Shines at the Guangzhou Lighting & Sound Exhibition 2023

 In the rare event of damage, please contact us immediately.
 We will assist with filing a claim and arranging for replacements or repairs.